bekk/funksjonell-frontend/day2/README.md

 ## Part 1 - React warm up
-This part will give an basic introduction to React
+This part will give a basic introduction to React.
+First we will go trough some code examples and then we will get our hands dirty by creating a small Stopwatch application.

 ### Hello world

-Plain Javascript
+**Plain Javascript**
 ```javascript
 var HelloWorld = React.createClass({
   displayName: 'HelloWorld',